-In connection with this offering, we, our directors, our executive officers and certain of our principal shareholders have each agreed to enter into lock-up agreements that restrict the sale of their holdings of our common stock for a period of 180 days after the date of this prospectus, subject to an extension in certain circumstances.
+In connection with this offering, we, our directors, our executive officers and certain of our principal shareholders have each entered into lock-up agreements that restrict the sale of their holdings of our common stock for a period of 180 days after the date of this prospectus, subject to an extension in certain circumstances.
 When these lock-up agreements expire, these shares and the shares underlying any options held by these individuals will become eligible for sale, in some cases subject only to the volume, manner of sale and notice requirements of Rule 144 under the Securities Act of 1933, as amended, or the Securities Act.
-In addition, we estimate that immediately following this offering, approximately % of our outstanding common stock will be beneficially owned by our principal shareholders, executive officers and directors.
+In addition, we estimate that immediately following this offering, approximately 27.8% of our outstanding common stock (or 27.0% if the underwriters exercise in full their option to purchase additional shares) will be beneficially owned by our principal shareholders, executive officers and directors.
 The substantial amount of common stock that is owned by and issuable to certain of our principal shareholders, executive officers and directors may adversely affect our share price, our share price volatility and the development of an active and liquid trading market.
 The sale of these shares could impair our ability to raise capital through the sale of additional equity securities.